-God and Psychology: How the Early Religious Development of Famous Psychologists Influenced their Work tells the stories of how the early religious background of several famous psychologists influenced their lives and work.
+God and Psychology: How the Early Religious Development of Famous Psychologists Influenced their Work examines the impact their religious background had on the lives and work of several famous psychologists.
 These are fascinating stories often overlooked in the biography of these thinkers.
-Drawing from autobiographical and biographical materials this book demonstrates how the impact of these early exposures to religion linger in the writings and actions of Sigmund Freud, Carl Jung, Erik Erikson, B.F.
+Drawing from autobiographical and biographical materials, this book demonstrates how the impact of these early exposures to religion linger in the writings and actions of Sigmund Freud, Carl Jung, Erik Erikson, B.F.
 Skinner, and Carl Rogers in both explicit and indirect ways.
-This book will be of interest to anyone interested in the intersection of psychology and religion and offers a new lens for thinking about this intersection by highlighting the impact of such intersections in some of the founding figures of psychology.
+This book will be of interest to anyone interested in the intersection of psychology and religion.

-Stephen E. Parker is professor emeritus in the school of psychology and counseling, Regent University, Virginia Beach, VA.
+Stephen E. Parker is professor emeritus in the school of psychology and counseling at Regent University.

 Chapter 1 Sigmund Freud

 Chapter 3 Erik Erikson